techbench-sa/Enigma/README.md

 # Hackathon System

-Finally... the project in up to date.
+Finally... the project is up to date.

 ## Prerequests